ellymaimon/tap-room-react/README.md

 #### By Elly Maimon

 ## Description
 This project is a digital tap room initially built out in Angular, and recreated in React.
+The tap room lists different kegs of beer, and allows employees to sell pints, growlers, and large growlers while being notified of the remaining amount of beer remaining.
+It also allows employees to add/edit/delete kegs, and allows them to change their data or put them on sale.
+Users get a menu of the available kegs on tap and are able to sort/filter these kegs by their desired means.

+#### Some thoughts regarding Angular vs. React Development:
+* In Angular, components were responsible for specific functions of the application, whereas in React, components are representations of single UI/UX elements.
+Because of this, React feels more modular thus far.
+Angular, being a framework, seemed to guide the structure of the project with a heavier hand than React does.
+Also, being able to JS in conjunction with rendering HTML elements (JSX) feels more powerful than using angular directives directly in the HTML.

 ## User Stories
 * As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent.